uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 The `rr+` is indicating that there have been changes made to that patch since we last requested review of it.
 So we need to re-request review so that the reviewer can see the recent changes we have made.

-We accomplish this by simply running `git ps rr 0` again.
+We accomplish this by simply running `gps request-review 0` again.

 This will update the previously created pull request for this patch so that the reviewer and can re-review it.